dotoroart/cards/README.md

 #### *Breed*

+- Actions can only be performed by Creatures matching their Breed.
+- Actions can be performed by Creatures of any sex.
+- Human Actions must be performed by the specific sex of their card.
+- Creatures can only perform **one** Action per each of their Breeds in an  Encounter
 - You can can only perform one Action per Breed on every Creature per Encounter
 - If an Action is Generic, it is attributed to the Breed of the Body part that performs the Action.

 > Hybrid creatures have more than one Breed.

 #### *Responding*